How are charges for Amazon EBS volumes calculated on my bill?

 I have Amazon Elastic Block Store (Amazon EBS) volumes associated with my account.
 How are they charged on my bill?

-Amazon EBS volumes are billed by the gigabyte-month (GB/m).
-This gigabyte-month is a measure of how many gigabytes of EBS storage are provisioned to your account and how long the EBS storage is provisioned to your account.
+Amazon EBS volumes are billed by the gigabyte-month (Gb-month).
+The GB-month is a measure of how many gigabytes of EBS storage are provisioned to your account and how long the EBS storage is provisioned to your account.

-In a 31-day month, you are billed for one gigabyte-month in the following scenarios:
+In a 31-day month, you are billed for one GB-month in the following scenarios:

 - If you have a 31-GB volume that was active for 24 hours.